Quantum scarring enhances non-Markovianity of subsystem dynamics

+Given the fidelity revivals of the transient full-system states with respect to the initial state at the aforementioned time periods, and the fact that the early-time dynamics is significantly dominated by the scarred subspace (even more so in PXPZ model), we expect non-zero fidelity between transient full-system states that are separated from each other in time by $\delta\!=\!4.76$ in the PXP case and $\delta\!=\!4.52$ in the PXPZ case.
+This is confirmed in Fig.\ref{fig:fig1a}, which further shows that this fidelity remains approximately constant in the PXPZ case while showing visibly, albeit very slowly, decreasing trend in the PXP case.
+This is another aspect of the long-time enhancement of high fidelity scarring dynamics induced by the PXPZ deformation, signifying more strongly subspace-restricted dynamics in this case compared to that in the base PXP model.

-Importantly, Ref.\cite{Choi2019} showed that the perfect or near-perfect fidelity revivals from the $\mathbb{Z}_2$ initial states in the longer ranged deformed models could be explained by an emergent $SU(2)$ algebra in the subspace of the scarred states (whose appropriate raising operators acting on the $\mathbb{Z}_2$ state produces the scarred subspace), with latter work showing multiple such $SU(2)$ algebras corresponding to distinct families of scarred states encompassing the previously known ones \cite{Bull2020} (see \cite{Omiya2023} for an alternate understanding based on effective spin-1 Hamiltonians).
+Importantly, Ref.\cite{Choi2019} showed that the perfect or near-perfect fidelity revivals from the $\mathbb{Z}_2$ initial states in the longer ranged deformed models could be explained by an emergent $SU(2)$ algebra in the subspace of the scarred states (whose appropriate raising operators acting on the $\mathbb{Z}_2$ state produces the scarred subspace), with latter work showing multiple such $SU(2)$ algebras corresponding to distinct families of scarred states encompassing the previously known ones \cite{Bull2020} (see also \cite{Omiya2023} for an alternate understanding based on effective spin-1 Hamiltonians).
 Moreover, the existence of multiple (approximate) $SU(2)$ algebras was argued to govern the short-time and long-time dynamical behaviour of super-diffusive energy transport after appropriately projecting to the constrained Hilbert space in \cite{Ljubotina2023}.
-Longer ranged generalizations of Eq.(\ref{PXPZ}) exhibit increasingly perfect fidelity revivals and more prominent tower of scar states \cite{Choi2019}, and many other interesting deformations are possible \cite{Ljubotina2023,Kerschbaumer2025}, but we will not consider them in this work for simplicity.
+Longer ranged generalizations of Eq.(\ref{PXPZ}) exhibit increasingly perfect fidelity revivals and more prominent tower of scar states \cite{Choi2019}, and several other interesting variants and deformations have been considered in the literature, see e.g. \cite{Dooley2020,Ljubotina2023,Chen2023,Shen2024,Kerschbaumer2025}, but we will not consider them in this work and leave them for future studies.

 A deformation which has the opposite effect is the following,